Promoting Rural Issues

 CAN is in a unique position to represent Northumberland’s rural communities, in order to influence local, regional and national policy:

-- We have operated in rural Northumberland for more than 60 years and have built up a wide network of connections with community organisations and activists across the area.
+- We have operated in rural Northumberland for 70 years and have built up a wide network of connections with community organisations and activists across the area.
 This allows us to gather intelligence about the current issues of concern to our local communities, and to share ideas and experiences to inform the development of robust, locally relevant approaches to addressing those issues.

 Key areas of rural need